Coronary artery disease: Risk factors

 Coronary artery disease is characterized by heart problems that result from atherosclerosis.
-Atherosclerosis is a type of arteriosclerosis which is the "chronic inflammation of the arteries which causes them to harden and accumulate cholesterol plaques (atheromatous plaques) on the artery walls".
-CAD has several well-determined risk factors contributing to atherosclerosis.
-These risk factors for CAD include "smoking, diabetes, high blood pressure (hypertension), abnormal (high) amounts of cholesterol and other fat in the blood (dyslipidemia), type 2 diabetes and being overweight or obese (having excess body fat)" due to lack of exercise and a poor diet.
-Some other risk factors include high blood pressure, smoking, diabetes, lack of exercise, obesity, high blood cholesterol, poor diet, depression, family history, psychological stress and excessive alcohol.
+Atherosclerosis, a type of arteriosclerosis, is the "chronic inflammation of the arteries which causes them to harden and accumulate cholesterol plaques (atheromatous plaques) on the artery walls".
+Several well-determined risk factors contribute to atherosclerosis in CAD, including high blood pressure, smoking, diabetes, lack of exercise, obesity, high blood cholesterol, poor diet, depression, family history, psychological stress and excessive alcohol consumption.
+Other risk factors include "abnormal (high) amounts of cholesterol and other fat in the blood (dyslipidemia)", and being overweight.
 About half of cases are linked to genetics.
-Apart from these classical risk factors, several unconventional risk factors have also been studied including high serum fibrinogen, high c-reactive protein (CRP), chronic inflammatory conditions, hypovitaminosis D, high lipoprotein A levels, serum homocysteine etc. Smoking and obesity are associated with about 36% and 20% of cases, respectively.
+Apart from these well-established risk factors, several other risk factors have also been studied including high serum fibrinogen, high c-reactive protein (CRP), chronic inflammatory conditions, hypovitaminosis D, high lipoprotein A levels, serum homocysteine etc. Smoking and obesity are associated with about 36% and 20% of cases, respectively.
 Smoking just one cigarette per day about doubles the risk of CAD.
 Lack of exercise has been linked to 7–12% of cases.
 Exposure to the herbicide Agent Orange may increase risk.
 Rheumatologic diseases such as rheumatoid arthritis, systemic lupus erythematosus, psoriasis, and psoriatic arthritis are independent risk factors as well.

 Job stress appears to play a minor role, accounting for about 3% of cases.
 In one study, females who were free of stress from work life saw an increase in the diameter of their blood vessels, leading to decreased progression of atherosclerosis.
 In contrast, females who had high levels of work-related stress experienced a decrease in the diameter of their blood vessels and significantly increased disease progression.